witer33/shapt/README.md

 # shapt
-A simple cryptographic algorithm designed and developed without a specific purpose.
+A simple symmetric cryptographic algorithm designed and developed without a specific purpose.

 Algorithm operations: